bahrambds/buenos/README.md

 # buenos
-Website made with Flask, deployed on a Google VM, using PSQL as a database featuring full-text search.
+Web app made with Flask, deployed on a Google VM, using postgres(PSQL) as a database featuring full-text search.
 Web-scraper set up with Scrapy and pipelines scripts written in Python.